4dn-dcic/fish_omics_format/docs/source/demultiplexing.rst

 Summary
 -------

-This table is optional and is designed to provide additional Spot properties that are not recorded in the mandatory DNA Spot/Trace Data table, the main RNA Spot Data table or the other recommended tables.
-In the absence of a consensus, the specific columns in this table remain at the user’s discretion and should be described with sufficient details to ensure interpretation and reproducibility.
-In the case of multiplexed FISH experiments (i.e., MERFISH) in which the final localization of RNA molecule results from combining multiple detection events (e.g., by combining Spots detected in separate images), the underlying raw data can be recorded in corresponding RNA Spot quality tables as shown in the examples below.

-This table can be indexed by Localization_ID.

-This table is optional and is designed to be used in the case of multiplexed FISH experiments (i.e., MERFISH) in which the final localization of a bright DNA or RNA Spot of interest results from the combination of multiple individual localization events (e.g., by combining particles detected and localized in separate images).
+This table is optional and is designed to be used in the case of multiplexed FISH experiments (i.e., MERFISH) in which the final localization of a bright DNA or RNA Spot results from the combination of multiple individual localization events (e.g., by combining particles detected and localized in separate images).
-In such a case the final Spot localization data is recorded in the core DNA Spot/Trace Data table, while the underlying primary localization data can be recorded by using this table, as shown for RNA Spots in the example below.
+In such a case the final Spot localization data is recorded in the :ref:`core`, while the underlying primary localization data can be recorded by using this table, as shown for DNA Spots in the example below.

 This table is indexed by Loc_ID and it has a mandatory Spot_ID column that